Cost of Sealing Pavers: A Budget Breakdown

 Why the wide range?
 Several factors come into play.
 A simple, clean patio that just needs a standard coat of sealer will be on the lower end of the scale.
 However, if your pavers need extensive cleaning, stain removal, or sand replacement before sealing, the price will naturally be higher.
 The type of sealer you select also plays a big role.
 We’ll get into those details later, but for now, use this per-square-foot estimate to get a ballpark idea for your specific patio.

-Sealing a Small Patio (Up to 200 sq ft)
+Cost to Seal a Small Patio (Up to 200 sq ft)

 For a smaller, more intimate patio area, typically up to 200 square feet, you can expect the sealing cost to be between $100 and $400.
 This size is perfect for a cozy bistro set, a small grilling station, or a couple of chairs gathered around a firepit.